 3. Poor Reputation Management

 Throughout our test period, A Small Orange performed admirably on the primary tasks of a web host (uptime, speed, and customer support).
-But online you’ll find other reviews that aren’t so glowing.
-Our objective is to always provide a holistic review, but there are reviews out there contrary to our own.
+Online you’ll find other reviews that aren’t so glowing.
+Our objective is always to provide a holistic review, and there are reviews out there that contradict ours.

 - Ease of Signup: Single sign up page.
-Easy sign up.
+Easy sign-up process.

 - Payment Options: Credit Card, PayPal.